 TERM

-This Agreement will take effect on the Effective Date and, unless terminated earlier as permitted hereunder, will have an initial term of twenty-four (24) months from the first day of the month following the Effective Date.
+This Agreement will take effect on the Effective Date and, unless terminated earlier as permitted hereunder, will have an initial term of twenty-four (24) months from the first day of the month following the Initial Billing Date (as defined in Section 10.1).
 Notwithstanding the foregoing, Distributor will have a one-time right to terminate this Agreement at the end of the 12th month of the initial term by giving Reuters written notice of termination at least ninety (90) days prior to the last day of the 12th month.
 The Agreement shall continue for successive renewal terms of twelve (12) months each unless either party gives written notice to the other that it will not renew at least ninety (90) days prior to the end of the then current term.
 The initial term and any renewal terms are collectively referred to as the “Term”.

 SCOPE OF AGREEMENT